-From 1 April 2015, under the Reform of Local Government (RLG), the number of Councils in Northern Ireland will reduce from the 26 existing to 11 new Councils, established under the Local Government Act (Northern Ireland) 1972 as amended by the Local Government (Boundaries) Act (Northern Ireland) 2008.
-From that date the Northern Ireland Executive has agreed to transfer some functions currently carried out by NI Government Departments and give some new responsibilities to the 11 new Councils.
-The new councils will be stronger, more efficient and will deliver more effective services.
+From 1 April 2015, under the Reform of Local Government (RLG), the number of Councils in Northern Ireland reduced from the 26 existing to 11 new Councils, established under the Local Government Act (Northern Ireland) 1972 as amended by the Local Government (Boundaries) Act (Northern Ireland) 2008.
+From that date the Northern Ireland Executive agreed to transfer some functions currently carried out by NI Government Departments and give new responsibilities to the 11 new Councils.